 Middle Tennessee Worldviews

 We have begun conducting interviews in the region, in addition to helping local community organizations with the planning and enacting of programs.
 Our priority has been and will continue to be building relationships with local partners, identifying mutual interests, and undertaking collaborative strategic planning and program development based on those interests.
 If you are interested in having us work with your community, organization, or school, feel free to contact us.
-This segment of VFOA has been supported, in part, by grants from the Vanderbilt International Office, Robert Penn Warren Center for the Humanities, Humanities Tennessee, the College of Arts and Science Dean's Office, and the Center for Latin American Studies.
+This work is being supported, in part, by grants from the Vanderbilt International Office, Robert Penn Warren Center for the Humanities, Humanities Tennessee, the Department of English, and the College of Arts and Science Dean’s Office.